How Many Carbs Should My Toddler Eat?

 At meal time, always plan to serve one or more carb choices.
 I often suggest that moms serve fruit with each meal, because little ones typically love fruit.
 And you can have peace of mind that they are getting vitamins and minerals with their meal.

 You don’t have to worry if they inhale their fruit or other carbs and then don’t eat too much of their other foods.
 If their meal ends up being about half carbs, that’s what their body is asking for and what it needs.
 Sometimes it will be more than half, or even all of their meal!
 That’s okay, too.
 Generally, their diet evens out over the day or over a couple days.
-(But if it doesn’t, shoot me a message.
-Some kids won’t touch ANYTHING besides carbs, at all, and I have helped several families with that.)
+Some kids won’t touch ANYTHING besides carbs, at all, and if you’re in the picky eating boat, grab my free picky eater starter guide here.

 Here’s an example of a normal day of eating for a 3 year old.